-EUROFIMA maintains a pool of liquidity and spreads the maturities of its placements taking into account the forecasted liquidity needs.
+EUROFIMA maintains a pool of liquidity and spreads the maturi- 3.5.
+Operational risk ties of its placements taking into account the forecasted liquidity needs.
 The pool of liquidity is invested in highly rated debt instruments and placements with credit institutions.